 You will have to sit through a generic BL romance before getting to the interesting storyline buried in Call It What You Want.
 The heart of the story only begins in the last episode, unleashing a ferocious wave of drama, adrenaline, and emotions.
 Although the pacing of this series is mostly off, its final act is exquisite and will surely capture your full attention.

 Call It What You Want Summary

 Around 25 to 35 minutes

 James is a director who recently got recruited to work on a new BL drama, 2Nights.
-This series made news headlines when the lead actor, as well as the previous director, got let go by the production company.
+This series made news headlines when the lead actor and the previous director got let go by the production company.
 Strapped for cash, James accepts this gig even though the pay is abysmal.
-His begins working for Tee, a strict and unfriendly boss who runs the production company with an iron fist.
+He begins working for Tee, a strict and unfriendly boss who runs the production company with an iron fist.

 From the moment they met, Ait has a noticeable crush on James.
 He begins to break some of the rules imposed on him, just for a chance to spend time with the new director.
 James also shares this mutual attraction, although he remains oblivious that his best friend Marco is secretly in love with him.
 Marco is a model from Taiwan, and he doesn't have many friends in Thailand besides James.

 As James and Ait continue to grow close, they must sneak around and hide their feelings from the crew.
 While they are bonding, both James and Ait have noticed the increasingly erratic behaviour from Bas.
 Not only is he prone to unpredictable mood swings, but Bas has been getting sick and throwing up a lot lately.
 Bas insists that he's okay, blaming his diet for any strangeness.
 Some of his remarks seem quite unsettling though, and Ait becomes curious about what his fellow costar might be hiding.